Majority is not Needed: A Counterstrategy to Selfish Mining: Piggyback Mining - Utilizing an Opposing Selfish Pool

-$P$ can mount the piggyback attack by always mining on their private branch and not revealing any of their blocks.
-After some time, because $P_s$ has more computing power than the honest miners, they will gain a lead, ensuring that both $P_s$ and the honest group always mine on different branches, causing a slowdown.
+$P$ can apply a piggyback strategy by always mining on a private branch, not revealing their blocks.
+After some time, because $P_s$ has more computing power than honest miners, they will gain a lead, ensuring that both $P_s$ and the honest pools always mine on different branches, causing a slowdown.
 This also ensures that the public branch will eventually only contain blocks mined by $P_s$.
-Finally, since $P$ has more computing power than $P_s$, the branch that $P$ mined secretly will be longer than the public branch (effectively only mined by $P_s$), so $P$ can reveal their branch and it will be accepted as the main branch according to the bitcoin protocol, thus causing all the work done by $P_s$ and the honest miners to be wasted.
+Finally, since $P$ has more computing power than $P_s$, the branch that $P$ mined secretly will be longer than the public branch (effectively only mined by $P_s$), so $P$ can reveal their branch, which will be accepted as the main branch according to the bitcoin protocol, thus wasting all work done by $P_s$ and $P_h$.

-Even with this restriction that $|P| > |P_s| > |P_h|$, we show that a pool with computing power of between a third and a half of the total computing power can control the chain and consistently commit double spending attack.
-This is significantly less than the 51\% that was previously thought to be needed to commit such an attack.